 However, franchise ownership carries with it a number of unique challenges and overlooking the legal aspects of becoming a franchisee is unwise.
 When you buy a franchise there are number of rules that you need to be aware of, both at the state and federal level.
 Franchisors are required to provide prospective franchisees with relevant information describing the legal commitments as well as the business relationship.
 It is this information you must study carefully.
 The Federal Trade Commission (FTC) regulates at the federal level, while at the state level, there is typically a state securities division or office of consumer affairs that’s responsible for enforcing the law.

 Understand What It Means to Become A Franchisee

-Buying a franchise presents an excellent opportunity to exercise your entrepreneurial skills within an established business format, and with read-made resources and support available to you.
+Buying a franchise presents an excellent opportunity to exercise your entrepreneurial skills within an established business format, and with ready-made resources and support available to you.
 The franchisor provides you with a brand, training, resources, unique pricing for supplies, and other support.
 To become a franchisee means that you become a part of a system of individual business owners who are operating their respective businesses using the same brand and similar methods.
-Ideally the franchisor provides you with most of what you need to success.
+Ideally the franchisor provides you with most of what you need to succeed.